 Skate Ontario has a number of skater development initiatives planned for the 2015-2016 season.
 A summary of the programs being offered is included below.

 For more information, including program eligibility, dates, times, locations, and cost, please see the following link: Skate Ontario Planned Programs for 2015-2016

-Questions about these programs should be directed to Scott Rachuk, Skate Ontario Technical Director at email@example.com.
+Questions about these programs should be directed to Scott Rachuk, Director of Sport at email@example.com.